 There are two room configurations providing a total of three accommodation options.

-Two-person rooms have just one queen or king bed (shared between two people) and a Jack & Jill bathroom shared with another two-person room.
+Two-person rooms have just one queen or king bed (shared between two people) and a connected bathroom shared with another two-person room.
 Three-person rooms are larger and have one king bed (again shared between two people) plus one added single bed, with a dedicated bathroom.
 Those who would strongly prefer one of the limited number of single beds in the three-person rooms can request that option specifically on their application.

 All rooms include a chest of drawers and either a closet or wardrobe.
 Bed linens and a single bath towel and wash cloth per person are provided.
 Laundry and irons are available on each floor.

 Meals are professionally catered and included in the price of accommodations.
-Most meals are served buffet-style with separated ingredients from which participants can pick and choose, and which should include options for the most common dietary restrictions (typically either vegetarian/vegan or low-carb/paleo/gluten-free).
+Most meals are served buffet-style with separated ingredients from which participants can pick and choose, and which should include options for the most common dietary restriction categories (typically either vegetarian/vegan or low-carb/paleo/gluten-free).
 A menu will be made available several months in advance to help clarify what to expect and enable those with additional restrictions or concerns to ask questions and plan accordingly.

 Because of its remote location (explained in House & Surrounding Area above), The Experiment provides a charter bus at the beginning of each week from Norfolk International Airport (ORF) to the town of Corolla, NC, a trip of about two hours.
 From there, participants are shuttled in four-wheel drive vehicles over the beach out to the house.

 The bus departs from the airport promptly at 4 pm each opening Sunday.
 Those who are flying should aim to arrive before 3 pm or risk having to make the very expensive trip by taxi (the bus cannot wait).
-Those who cannot arrive or depart in time on the same day as the bus are suggested to stay at one of the hotels near the airport, several of which offer free airport shuttles.
+Those who cannot arrive or depart in time on the same day as the bus are suggested to stay at one of the hotels near the airport, especially those which offer free airport shuttles.
 The return trip is made on the closing Sunday morning of each week, with the charter bus arriving to the airport by approximately 12 noon.
 Departing flights should be scheduled to leave no earlier than 2 pm.